 Should Christians celebrate Halloween?

-Six reasons to reject Halloween:
+Six reasons to reject this pagan tradition, even if you don’t call it Halloween:

 1. Halloween is the devil’s holiday